 How to measure the EMF in a house

 This article provides detailed instructions on how to do simple EMF measurements of a home.
+We also list some radiation guidelines.
 This is suitable for evaluating the home you are presently living in, or one you are considering renting or buying.

-Keywords: How to measure EMF, how to measure RF, how to measure dirty electricity, house EMF evaluation, healthy house, measure electromagnetic fields
+Keywords: How to measure EMF, how to measure RF, how to measure dirty electricity, house EMF evaluation, healthy house, measure electromagnetic fields, radiation guidelines, RF limit

 A good electrical environment is an important factor for health.
 Some people may wish to avoid possible long-term health effects, while others are very sensitive to electromagnetic fields (EMF) and must live in a low-EMF environment.